GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 ## Build a Docker image without Docker

 Let's try something different and build a Java Spring Boot web application, without using Docker.
 It should still produce a Docker image at the end, though.

 To achieve that goal, we are going to use Knative Build with [Jib](https://github.com/GoogleContainerTools/jib), another open-source project from Google.

+Jib is a maven and gradle plugin that knows how to produce a Docker image from Java sources.
+It's easy to use it as a Knative Build step.

 **Time to complete:** <walkthrough-tutorial-duration duration="TODO"></walkthrough-tutorial-duration>

-**Are you ready?** Then click the `Continue` button to move to get started.
+**Are you ready?** Then click the `Continue` button to get started.

-## Docker-less build with Knative Build
+## Use Jib with Knative Build

 Here's the Kubernetes <walkthrough-editor-open-file filePath="knative-build-tutorials/spring-boot/build.yaml">yaml manifest</walkthrough-editor-open-file>
 to express such a build: